Boiler Cover – Is It Worth It?

 Research carried out by Which found it’s usually cheaper to use a heating engineer to carry out repairs to a landlords boiler when needed, rather than buy a breakdown contract.
 Over three years it costs, on average, less than half as much.

 Where a landlord doesn’t have a regular, reliable and cheap plumber, finding one that isn’t going to rip you off isn’t easy.
 Emergency plumbing rates and call out charges will quickly rack up a large bill and that is before any parts have been purchased.
 For example the PCB board I had to purchase to fix one of my boilers was over £150.
-For those in London a quick check on Pimlico Plumbers weekend rates for heating services showed an hourly day rate of £130.
+For those in London a quick check on Pimlico Plumbers weekend charge rates for heating services showed an hourly day rate starting at £170 per hour.

 The cheapest breakdown cover available to a landlord they found from the major providers was £108 a year, or £324 over three years.
 This compares to landlords who didn’t have a contract but had to have repairs done paid £150 over three years, on average.
 In simple terms, the Which research concluded that; getting repairs done when needed saved at least £58 a year.